• Skip to primary navigation

 To a small bowl, add mayonnaise, and minced garlic and mix to combine.

-Lightly spray a rimmed baking dish with cooking oil and place the salmon fillets inside.
+Lightly spray a rimmed baking sheet with cooking oil and place the salmon fillets inside.
+You could line the baking sheet with parchment paper for an easier cleanup.

 Season the salmon with salt and black pepper, divide the mayo-garlic mixture evenly over each piece of salmon, and spread it out to cover the top of the fish.

-Sprinkle the furikake seasoning over each salmon fillet and spread it out evenly.
+Sprinkle the furikake seasoning over each salmon filet and spread it out evenly.

 the process of making furikake salmon.